 Editor’s Comment: For RAN2 and RAN3, except for 2 companies who think WebConf should not be used for any group, there seems to be wide support to continue the mix E-mail / WebConf that was tried during Q1.

-Editor’s Comment: For RAN1 and RAN4, most companies support or assume to use email, but there are a couple of suggestions to attempt usage of WebConf for some more controversial topics.
+Editor’s Comment: For RAN1 and RAN4, companies support or assume to continue using at least email.
+A number of suggestions have also been made to attempt usage of WebConf for some more controversial topics.

 Editor’s Comment: Load is an issue that need to be dealt with, in R1, R2, R4, and also R3.
 As > 50% of input referred to this and there were no contrary view it could be concluded that this should be very high priority.